YawenLiang0629/YawenLiang0629.github.io/_pages/about.md

   Supervised by **Dr. Gautham Ram Chandra Mouli** and **Prof. Dr. Pavol Bauer**,

   - Proposed a hybrid battery pack concept using two battery cell types to increase both energy and power densities, achieving a 15.6% weight reduction for a short-range electric vertical takeoff and landing (eVTOL) compared with a single-cell-type design.
   - Designed the eVTOL powertrain architecture using a partial power processing (PPP) structure.
-Compared multiple topologies and selected the DAB topology for the isolated DC/DC converter in the PPP structure.
+Compared multiple topologies and selected the dual-active-bridge (DAB) topology for the isolated DC/DC converter in the PPP structure.
-  - Validated the PPP design on an 8 kW prototype, achieving higher system efficiency than a full-power-rated architecture (peak: 98.87%) and a 60% reduction in converter size.

- - *2023.12-Present*, *ZVS- and Current-Stress-Optimized Modulation for Dual-Active-Bridge Converters*
-  Supervised by **Dr. Gautham Ram Chandra Mouli** and **Prof. Dr. Pavol Bauer**,
-   - Developed a triple-phase-shift (TPS) modulation strategy for the dual-active-bridge (DAB) to achieve all-switch zero voltage switching (ZVS) and reduce current stress across full voltage and load ranges, to improve efficiency.
+  - Developed a triple-phase-shift (TPS) modulation strategy for the DAB to achieve all-switch zero-voltage switching (ZVS) and reduce current stress across full voltage and load ranges to improve efficiency.
-   - Built and experimentally validated efficiency improvements on a SiC MOSFET-based 6 kW DAB prototype under varying voltage and load conditions, achieving up to 4.2% higher efficiency compared with minimum current stress TPS, with a peak efficiency of 98.43%.
-   - Performed analytical loss breakdown calculations and compared the results with measured efficiency
+  - Built and experimentally validated efficiency improvements on a SiC MOSFET-based 3.3 kW DAB prototype under varying voltage and load conditions of the proposed modulation, achieving up to 2.5% higher efficiency compared with minimum-current-stress TPS and a peak efficiency of 98.51%; compared experimental results with analytical loss calculations to evaluate the efficiency performance.
+  - Built and experimentally validated the PPP design on an 8 kW prototype, achieving 6.95 % higher system efficiency than a full-power-rated architecture and a 60 % reduction in converter size.

    - Circuit diagram of DAB converter and experiment setup:
 <p align="center">
   <img src="images/DAB Diagram.png" alt="DAB Diagram" width="35%">
   <img src="images/DAB PPP Experiment.png" alt="DAB PPP Experiment" width="35%">
 </p>